 Each fall as we begin another academic year we ask this question: What will we create together?

-You can learn more about the Student Leadership realms on the Student Life page of our website.
-Meanwhile, it is with great delight that I introduce you to this year’s Quad.
+Each realm has a student facilitator, and together the student facilitators form a body that we call the Quad.
+It is with great delight that I introduce you to this year’s Quad.
 Each of them has offered a few of their own words below.

-Millicent Haase, Sacred Space Facilitator
+Lori Bailey, Sacred Space Facilitator

-Daniel Rusco, Student Council Facilitator
+Jenna Elliott, Student Council Facilitator

-Together, we welcome you to The Seattle School!
+Together with these stellar and gifted teammates, I welcome you to The Seattle School!
 We look forward to getting to know you over the next few years, and to knowing what life and flourishing looks like as we partner with you to create something new.